-Day 12: Monday 16 September, Antwerp
+Day 12: Monday 12 September, Antwerp

-- Coach tour of Antwerp including the Central Station and Art Nouveau's Zurenborg district - The Beguinage of Antwerp - Onze-Lieve-Vrouwekathedral (Cathedral of Our Lady) - Time at leisure contemporary architecture.
+- Coach tour of Antwerp including the Central Station and Art Nouveau's Zurenborg district - The Beguinage of Antwerp - Onze-Lieve-Vrouwekathedral (Cathedral of Our Lady) - Time at leisure

+Antwerp is not only famous for its early architecture but also a treasure house of Art Nouveau and contemporary architecture.
 We shall take a tour of the city, focusing upon architecture since the late 19th century.
 We begin at the Central Railway Station, the grandest railway station in Belgium.
 The station is the work of Louis Delacenserie; it constitutes a major example of the kind of architectural eclectism typical in the last decades of the 19th and the first decades of the 20th century.
 A stroll down the Cogels-Osylei, in the Zurenborg district, allows us to admire its wonderful houses built in styles including Art Nouveau, neo-Gothic, and Greek Revival.